 This is especially true for companies using file storage Software-as-a-Service (SaaS) back-office applications Microsoft Sharepoint and OneDrive, Google Drive, Box, Dropbox and a host of others.
 However, even though IT teams may not control the endpoint or cloud applications, they are still responsible for protecting their company’s information assets and must ensure their cloud applications are compliant with their IT policies.

 The word “compliance” has become a catchword that has different meanings and different goals, often dictated by your role in the organization.
 External compliance requirements focus on following regulations, standards, and laws imposed by external governments, organizations, and industries.
-Two examples of notable external regulations are the Health Insurance Portability and Accountability Act (HIPAA) that governs how sensitive patient information must be handled, and the Payment Card Industry’s PCI DSS standard that governs how organizations must store, process, and handle credit card information.
+Two examples of notable external regulations are the Health Insurance Portability and Accountability Act (HIPAA) which governs how sensitive patient information must be handled, and the Payment Card Industry’s PCI DSS standard that governs how organizations must store, process, and handle credit card information.

 Achieving compliance means that at a given point in time, an audit of your information technology software, processes, and workflows allowed you to conform to a set of rules, such as standards, policies, or laws.
 External compliance requirements, on their own, do not dictate how information security efforts must be conducted.
 In contrast, internal compliance focuses on adhering to the standards and best practices embodied in internal policy and managed through corporate governance.

 Internal compliance is defined by the organization and focuses on protecting data such as intellectual property, strategic plans, and business records.
 The drive to secure corporate data seeks many of the same outcomes as maintaining compliance with internal and external policies.
 However, security specifically focuses on malicious actors, which requires its own specific strategy.
-As a result, while the efforts to maintaining compliance and ensuring security overlap, they each require individual treatment and one cannot substitute for the other.
+As a result, while the efforts to maintain compliance and ensure security overlap, they each require individual treatment and one cannot substitute for the other.